PhantomUniform0/PVE-VDIClient/README.md

 # PVE VDI Client
+# This is a fork of the orignal project with some moderate changes

 This project's focus is to create a simple VDI client intended for mass deployment.
 This VDI client connects directly to Proxmox VE and allows users to connect (via Spice) to any VMs they have permission to access.